Aspects of Jesus

 understandings that are much needed.

-But doing this seems to beg the question as to why then Jesus quoted
+But doing this seems to beg the question as to why then Yeshua quoted so

-so much from the Old Testament, and why did he draw so many parallels
+much from the Old Testament, and why did he draw so many parallels between

 help to make this correlation work or seem more plausible.